top of page

 DEVLOG 0

 Below is my first devlog!
-I plan on releasing these on the first of every month to give a vlog-style update on the project.
-Be sure to check them out for a bit more insight on the project, and subscribe if you don't want to miss future updates!
+I plan on releasing these on the first Wednesday of every month, giving a vlog-style update on the project.
+Be sure to check them out for a bit more insight on Project Cooper, and subscribe if you don't want to miss future updates!

 Week three